 [Section 9BF inserted by No. 15 of 2010 s.
 7.]

 9BG.
-Final returns using the estimated value method
+Final returns using estimated value method

 If an employer who uses the estimated value method lodges a final return for an assessment year, the value of the fringe benefits to be included in the return is the amount equal to the difference between —